HIGHLIGHTS-Hong Kong on edge as anti-government protests grip city

-HONG KONG, Nov 12 (Reuters) - Anti-government protests gripped Hong Kong on Tuesday as riot police fired tear gas at a university campus and a flash mob sprang up in the heart of the financial district.
+HONG KONG, Nov 12 (Reuters) - Hong Kong police fired tear gas in the heart of the Central financial district and at two university campuses to break up pro-democracy protests.

 The city is on edge a day after a protester was shot and a man set on fire in some of the worst violence to rock the Chinese-ruled city in more than five months of demonstrations.